Julie Wilson Nimmo

 Julie Wilson Nimmo (born 26 May 1972) is a Scottish actress.
-She portrayed the roles of Miss Hoolie in the BBC Children's series Balamory, Mrs Sawdust in CBeebies show Olga Da Polga and DC Megan Squire in the BBC Scottish comedy series Scot Squad.
+She is best known for playing the roles of Miss Hoolie in the BBC Children's series Balamory, Mrs Sawdust in CBeebies show Olga Da Polga and DC Megan Squire in the BBC Scottish comedy series Scot Squad.

 Career

 Nimmo started her career along with a lot of other Scottish actors and comedians in the 1995 sketch show Pulp Video which was partly written by her husband Greg Hemphill and his co-writer Ford Kiernan.
 Between 1999 and 2002, Nimmo was a regular star in the sketch show Chewin' the Fat by the same writers.
 She starred in all four series and the New Year specials.

 After taking a break from acting, Nimmo returned to the stage in Glasgow as So-Shy in a production of Sandy Wilson's pantomime musical Aladdin.
 She briefly appeared in the Scottish comedy television series Rab C. Nesbitt, and played Elizabeth Macquarie in the docudrama The Father of Australia.

 From 2002 to 2005, Nimmo starred in the CBeebies children's show Balamory as Miss Hoolie.

 She played Lovely Sue in the Radio 4 comedy series Fags, Mags and Bags.
 She played Katrine Trolle and other witnesses in a radio dramatisation of the court case HM Advocate v Sheridan and Sheridan.

 In 2014, she appeared as a guest in a children's special of Pointless Celebrities alongside fellow Balamory star Andrew Agnew but lost in the head-to-head round.

 In 2016, she starred with John Michie and Lorraine McIntosh in the BBC One Scotland horror comedy West Skerra Light, which was written and directed by her husband Greg Hemphill.
 She subsequently reunited with Michie and McIntosh for Hemphill's 2018 horror comedy Long Night at Blackstone.

 In 2017, she played DC Megan Squire in the BBC Scotland comedy show Scot Squad.
 In 2018, she appeared in an episode of Still Game, alongside her husband.

 In 2020, she took part in the Scenes For Survival project, a response to the closure of live theatre since the beginning of the coronavirus pandemic, written and directed by her husband for National Theatre Of Scotland.

 In 2021, she starred as Olive the Reindeer at the Tron Theatre.

 In 2022, she celebrated Balamorys 20th anniversary and return to BBC iPlayer with television and radio appearances, including This Morning with Andrew Agnew.